Wealthfront vs. Acorns – Overview

 Wealthfront vs. Acorns – Cash Management

-Winner: Wealthfront wins this one due to interest rates and FDIC insurance limits.
+Winner: Wealthfront wins this one due to interest rates and FDIC insurance, through partner banks.

-Wealthfront is also a good option for a savings/checking account because there are no fees and they insure your cash for up to $1 million by using multiple partner banks to maximize FDIC coverage.
+Wealthfront is also a good option for your savings/checking account needs because there are no fees and they insure your cash for up to $2 million, for individual accounts (and $$4 million for joint accounts) by using multiple partner banks to maximize FDIC coverage.

 While Acorns doesn’t have all of the same bells and whistles as Wealthfront, their checking account is still appealing for other reasons.
-Acorns Spend customers will have access to digital banking, FDIC insurance up to $250,000, and a debit card with thousands of free ATMs available nationwide.
+Acorns customers also have access to digital banking, FDIC insurance up to $250,000, and a debit card with thousands of fee-free ATMs available nationwide.

 If you’re looking for a traditional 529 Plan, Wealthfront has you covered.
 In fact, it is one of the few robo-advisors to offer 529 accounts.

-However, Acorns also has family plans which allow parents to create investment accounts for their children.
-Though Acorns’ Round-Ups may be under $1 per purchase, these contributions add up over time.
+However, Acorns also has a family plan which allows parents to create investment accounts for their children.
+Though Acorns’ Round-Ups may be under $1 per purchase, these contributions can add up over time.

 If you have trouble saving money, Acorns can be worth it.
 Since they use Round-Ups to maximize your everyday purchases, you can be confident that you’re actively contributing to your investment portfolio every time you swipe your card.

-They also come with very low fees, ranging from $1 to a maximum of $5 per month – probably much, much less than most of us spend on coffee each week!
+They also come with very low fees, ranging from $3 to a maximum of $5 per month – probably much, much less than many of us spend on coffee each week!

 Wealthfront vs. Acorns – Which is Best?
 The Takeaway